 To get you started, here are some top tips for setting your Italian Greyhound in the right direction.

 Top Tips for Italian Greyhound Potty Training

 It might seem like an easy task, to begin with.
-However, as Italian Greyhounds are much more difficult to potty train than other breeds, there are some quick tips or training secrets that will set your training process off with a bang.
+However, as Italian Greyhounds are much more difficult to potty train than other breeds, some quick tips or secrets will set your training process off with a bang.

 Crates also discourage peeing inside.
 A dog typically won’t go to the toilet where they sleep.
-This means that if your dog is in the crate overnight, they are more likely to hold it until morning, just because they don’t want to make a mess.
+This means that if your dog is in the crate overnight, they are more likely to hold it until morning because they don’t want to make a mess.

 Learn the Signs

 You’re your dog’s parents and will know them best.
 Keep a close eye on the signs they give immediately before they go to the toilet.
 They will usually:

 - Turn in a circle

 Once you start to notice this behavior, immediately take your dog outside.
 This will help them to associate the outside with the toilet.

 One of the largest factors when training a puppy is the season.
 People rarely consider this, but being able to go outside and make it a pleasant experience is directly linked to the weather outside.